Travel in Austria

 The ancient clock tower and the wonderful view of Graz

-The park offers wonderful views of the Old Town and the more distant neighborhoods of the city.
-In addition, there are two small cafes, a restaurant, and an event stage where concerts are held in the summer months.
+The park offers stunning views of the Old Town and the city’s surrounding neighborhoods.
+There are also two small cafés, a restaurant, and an event stage hosting summer concerts.

-Below the hill is a large system of tunnels that were dug during World War II to protect the city’s citizens from the numerous bombings by Allied aircraft.
-Some of the tunnels are still accessible and can be visited today.
-One tunnel was expanded in 2000 and converted into a well-equipped concert hall that can host up to 600 people (called Dom im Berg).
+Beneath the hill lies a large network of World War II tunnels built to protect residents from Allied bombings.
+Some are still open to visitors, including one expanded in 2000 and converted into a fully equipped concert hall for up to 600 people (Dom im Berg).

 The elevator and funicular depart from the square at the foot of the hill called Schlossbergplatz.